Table of Contents

 What is a requirements.txt file?

-A requirements.txt file lists all the Python packages and their versions needed for your project.
+A requirements.txt file lists all the Python packages and their versions needed for a project to ensure consistency.

 How do I create a requirements.txt file?

-Run the command pip install -r requirements.txt to install all listed dependencies.
+Use pip install -r requirements.txt to install all packages listed in the file.

-Can I install packages without a requirements.txt file?
+Can I add comments to a requirements.txt file?

 YOU MAY ALSO LIKE TO READ